 We are entitled to have 7 Parish Councillors who are elected (providing there are more than 7 people who want to be Parish Councillors!) roughly every 5 years.
 The current Parish Councillors are:

 - Joseph Tyson Norman

 We meet on the 2nd Tuesday of every month at 7pm in the Village Hall.
 Anyone from the Parish is both welcome and entitled to attend.
 Please come along and get engaged, we can’t represent your views and interests if we don’t know what they are!

 Click on the map thumbnails to view the full sized maps.

-Click Here to read the 2019 Chairman’s report.
+Click Here to read the latest crime reports.

-Our Meeting minutes and documentation can be found on our OneDrive below
+Our Meeting minutes and documentation including the latest chairman’s report can be found on our OneDrive below

 If you’ve any accessibility issues using this website see our accessibility statement